Plumsail/actions/source/flow/how-tos/sharepoint/how-to-manage-quick-launch-and-top-navigation-items.rst

 How to manage quick launch and top navigation items for a SharePoint site using Microsoft Flow or Azure Logic Apps
 ====================================================================================

-This article will show how to manage quick launch and top navigation items for a SharePoint site using 2 Plumsail actions:
+This article will show how to manage quick launch and top navigation items for a SharePoint site using these Plumsail actions:

 - Add SharePoint site navigation node
 - Remove SharePoint site navigation node

-You can add/remove a navigation node to/from 2 places: Top navigation bar or Quick launch
+You can add/remove a navigation node to/from two places: Top navigation bar or Quick launch

 .. image:: ../../../_static/img/flow/how-tos/sharepoint/place-selection.png

-Let's say you need to add a Quick launch navigation node each time when an item is created in a specific list.
+Let's say you need to add a Quick launch navigation node each time an item is created in a specific list.

 .. image:: ../../../_static/img/flow/how-tos/sharepoint/add-remove-nodes-site-example.png